faizanahemad/science-reader/new_features.md

     -  Ability to perform custom google search for a QnA.
 With adding filetype and other filters or not.
     -  References and citations use in QnA
     -  References and citations use in Reviews
-    -  References and citations use in chat
     -  Use of diagrams in QnA
     -  Write sections like intro/conclusion/abstract/lit review
     -  User can provide pdf/page links in QnA, review, or chat to compare with current doc.
     -  Folder Tree structure and Tags/Collections
-    - Make web search and multiple doc reading and detailed answers parallel to main call by making them api calls to same flask server.
     - References and Citations based QnA as feature
     - Better error messages if keys are not working.
 Check in javascript itself.
     - Better overall error handling and recovery.